You did it. Your Utah LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 Utah Division of Corporations & Commercial Code

 P.O.
 Box 146705

 Salt Lake City, Utah 84114-6705

 Does the State Send Reminders?

 Reminders are always nice.
 They help you stay on top of your business requirements and ensure that you won’t fall out of good standing.

-In the year prior to your Annual Renewal due date, the state will send a postcard to your LLC’s registered agent.
+At least 60 days prior to your annual renewal due date, the state will send a postcard to your LLC’s registered agent.
 This postcard serves as an official reminder and contains the entity number and renewal ID necessary for filing.
 But sometimes one reminder isn’t enough.
 We recommend that you establish your own system of reminders leading up to your LLC’s anniversary date, just to ensure that you don’t forget.